acode/FunctionScript/README.md

 ## Background

-The impetus for creating FunctionScript is simple: it stems from the initial vision of [Standard Library](https://stdlib.com).
+The impetus for creating FunctionScript is simple: it stems from the initial vision of [Autocode](https://autocode.com).
 We believe the modern web is missing a base primitive - the API.
 Daily, computer systems and developers around the planet make trillions of requests to perform specific tasks: process credit card payments with [Stripe](https://stripe.com), send team messages via